abhishek-kumar-code/Redfish_Public/docs/DSP2046/HistoricalSchemaGuideInput.md

 Note: markdown is allowed in description overrides, but HTML markup is not; it will be escaped.

-* Oem: See the OEM object definition in the [Common properties](#common-properties) section.
+* Oem: An OEM object definition.
 * Redundancy: A reference to a set of Redundancy entities that provide redundant services for this resource.
-See the [Redundancy](#redundancy) object definition in the Common objects section.

 # Units Translation